waughn/data-exchange-restful-provider/docs/create-restful-provider/implement-tenant-settings/index.rst

 .. _implement_tenant_settings_tip:

 .. note::
+    `Leprechaun <https://github.com/blipson89/Leprechaun>`_ is used with the `DataExchange.csx <https://github.com/waughn/data-exchange-restful-provider/blob/master/tools/leprechaun/scripts/DataExchange.csx>`_
-    A **code generator** is used to create the ``templates.cs`` file; however, steps are not included to configure this process.
+    script file to create the ``templates.cs`` file.
 The following code block is a sample of the generated code:

     .. code-block:: c#